intershop/intershop-pwa/docs/guides/migrations.md

 ## 2.4 to 3.0

+The Intershop PWA 3.0 release includes a Jest Update to version 28, see also https://jestjs.io/docs/upgrading-to-jest28.
+The jest-marbles package has been replaced by jasmine-marbles.

 Since the used deferred load library is no longer maintained it is removed and replaced with similar standard browser functionality [`loading="lazy"`](https://developer.mozilla.org/en-US/docs/Web/Performance/Lazy_loading#images_and_iframes).
 All uses of the `(deferLoad)` directive in custom code need to be replaced.